 Shopify is a web application, meaning it works from inside a browser like Chromo or Safari.
 You don’t have to install anything locally onto your computer – simply go to the Shopify website, sign up for a free 14-day trial and you’ll get access to the platform’s various tools and features.

-Being web-based eCommerce software, Shopify works with all operating systems (MacOS, Windows, Linux and so on).
+Being a web-based eCommerce platform, Shopify works with all operating systems (MacOS, Windows, Linux and so on).
 To run Shopify, all you need is access to a web browser and an active internet connection.

 What is Shopify Used For

 With Shopify, users get the flexibility of selling both online and at a physical location.
 Online, they can sell the usual physical goods (such as electronics) and digital media (such as eBooks) as well.